ICE gets warrants to keep undocumented immigrants in Travis County jail

-AUSTIN - Federal immigration officials turned to arrest warrants on immigration charges -- not voluntary detainers -- to keep 42 people in the Travis County Jail over the weekend, the KVUE Defenders and Austin American-Statesman have confirmed.
+AUSTIN, Texas – Federal immigration officials turned to arrest warrants on immigration charges – not voluntary detainers – to keep 42 people in the Travis County Jail over the weekend, the KVUE Defenders and Austin American-Statesman have confirmed.

 Eight of the 42 people were released from jail on bond before the warrants were brought to the jail.
 However, Hernandez said she will hold the other inmates.